 In order to become a volunteer crew member you must be at least 17 years of age, medically fit, with excellent eyesight; and normally live within 3 to 4 minutes of Rhyl lifeboat station.
 Crews members don’t have to have a maritime background although clearly if you do it is an advantage and will reduce both the length and the costs of your training.
 We have individuals from all walks of life on our crew, from plumbers to security guards.
 Most importantly, you will need to be fully committed to being able to respond at a moment’s notice, no matter where you are or what you are doing.
 Crews are regularly called away from their families, their beds, and their work; 24 hours a day, 365 days a year.
 However, in return, we can offer you one of the most exciting and fulfilling voluntary jobs available.

 Rhyl Lifeboat crew would normally meet every Sunday morning from 0930 to 1200.
 They also attend regular training events.
 This is on hold for the present time.
 Exercises are carried out every 2 weeks (dependant on changing Covid regulations) with both boats, and crew would attend regular training courses at the boathouse, in special mobile classrooms, or at Poole Headquarters.
 For the first 12 months you will be a probationer, and will be instructed how to be a competent crew member, with regular assessments.
 The choice of progression will then be up to you, depending on your level of commitment and the positions available.
 Because Rhyl is a carriage-launched Lifeboat station, there can be up to 30 crew on the books at one time, but probationers can be added whenever necessary.

 Do not expect a monumental rise up the ranks.
 Patience and many years of hard work have been undertaken by our crews to get where they are today.

+Positions will be posted here if any become available in the future.
 Please contact the boathouse first, and arrangements will be made to meet the coxswain and Lifeboat Operations manager to discuss.